nilenso/athenaeum/README.md

     clj-kondo --lint src/ test/
     ```

-- Fix formatting of source code:
+- Fix formatting of source code with:

     ```shell script
     lein cljfmt fix
     ```

- Run these beforehand to ensure CI doesn't fail.
+### CI/CD

+Ensure linting and formatting, along with frontend and backend tests are passing so that all checks pass.